fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target opponent draws two cards, then you draw up to four cards.
-That opponent may repeat this process as many times as they chooses.
+That opponent may repeat this process as many times as they choose.

 Trapfinder's Trick 1U
 ---------------